MasashiHino/masashihino.github.io/_pages/about.md

 ---
 permalink: /
-title: "Masashi Hino's website"
+title: "Masashi Hino's website (日野将志 in Japanese)"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 I am a Ph.D. candidate at the Ohio State University.
 I am on the job market in 2020-2021, and will be available for the interviews at the 2021 viurtual ASSA meetings and the virtual 2020 EEA Meetings.